Amir Sends Congratulations To President Of Nicaragua

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the Republic of Nicaragua HE Daniel Ortega Saavedra on the anniversary of his country's independence day.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to HE President of the Republic of Nicaragua Daniel Ortega Saavedra on the anniversary of his country's independence day.
+(QNA)

 Legal Disclaimer: